festim-dev/FESTIM/pcc_bzy_notes.md

 twins differing by one addend, and "keep the electron coupling and keep reporting the flux, but drop the hydroxyl sink" is not a coherent simplification of anything.

-Caveats: the counterfactual comes from a close reimplementation (~10% agreement), not from their code; and `val-2g_main_PSS_trapping.i`, used for the optimisation, was not inspected.
-The decisive test is one line — add `+ 2 * flux_base_on_T2_wet` to `flux_on_OT_wet` and rerun.
-Worth filing as a TMAP8 issue: it bears on the paper's claim of a single unified model across dry and wet environments.
+Still present on `devel`; no issue or PR covers it (#357 added the case, #387 only touched the comparison script). `val-2g_main_PSS_trapping.i`, used for the optimisation, was not inspected.
+Worth filing: it bears on the paper's claim of a single unified model across dry and wet environments.

 ## Other things the source resolved